thumbmarkjs/thumbmarkjs/README.md

 ## Please help! ♥

 Simply going to the page above (which logs your visit) helps a lot.
 It's all anonymous and only used to develop this library.
 Let me know if you run into any errors by opening an issue.
-You can also reach me at [ilkkapel@gmail.com](mailto:ilkkapel@gmail.com)
+The discussion section is also open.

 Test cases you can try:
 - Check your fingerprint, then refresh the page with Ctrl + R